 Chickens feel empathy for each other.
 Researchers proved that domesticated hens show a clear physiological and behavioural response when their chicks are mildly distressed.

-All about the Chicken (Domesticated)
+Amazing Facts About the Chicken (Domesticated)

 - Domesticated chickens have been bred by humans from Asian jungle fowl.